VonHeikemen/lsp-zero.nvim/advance-usage.md

 Be careful though.
 If you are going to override a preset do it right after calling `.preset()`.

-I say it's safe to play around with these settings after you declare a preset.

-* `set_lsp_keymaps`

-* `configure_diagnostics`

-* `sign_icons`

-The rest?
-Well...
-I just hope you know what you are doing.
 If you have any questions you can stop by the [discussions](https://github.com/VonHeikemen/lsp-zero.nvim/discussions) page.

 ## Configuring language servers